SAMA-Communications/sama-server/README.md

 - `npm run migrate-mongo-up` to run DB migrations
 - `npm run start` to run server

-There is also a frontend app which can be uses with server https://github.com/SAMA-Communications/sama-client
+There are also other components.
+Make sure to check [Deploying SAMA chat server stack: a comprehensive guide](https://medium.com/sama-communications/deploying-sama-chat-server-stack-a-comprehensive-guide-294ddb9a2d78)

 ## API